oblivisheee/easy-calculator/README.md

 Just simple calculator with all abilties of all calculators.

 ## Author
- The most genius creator, playboy, philanthropist, or easialy - [oblivisheee](https://github.com/oblivisheee)
+ The most genius creator, playboy, philanthropist, or easialy to say - [oblivisheee](https://github.com/oblivisheee)
 ## How to use?

  1. Start the script